Energy: Regulatory Agencies

 The International Energy Agency (IEA) focuses on assuring reliable, affordable, and clean energy around the world through proper policy development and regulation.
 This site features energy statistics worldwide through publications and papers, newsletters, events, and workshops.
 IEA also publishes the World Energy Outlook, an annual flagship publication that is available in a variety of languages.
 Most publications and papers require paid subscriptions or pay-per-article; however, universities and developing country clients receive a discount.

 The Japan Atomic Energy Agency (JAEA) is responsible for the regulation and oversight of the atomic energy industry in Japan.
-This site contains a list of news, information, publications, and JAEA research.
+This site contains a list of news, information, publications, and JAEA research and development.

 The Ministry of Economic Affairs is in charge of policy development to create a sustainable, competitive business environment in the Netherlands.
 Specific focus is placed on agriculture and energy, as well on a balance between ecology and economy.
 This site contains relevant information for the agriculture, biotechnology, and energy industries.

 The Ministry of Petroleum and Energy is responsible for policy development and regulation as it applies to the Norwegian energy industry.
 This site contains contact information, rules and laws, press releases, and reports.